AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 rect.translateY = 50;
 ```

-Dimensions and positions are straightforward, while assigning a fill color is a multi-step process.
+Dimensions and positions are straightforward while assigning a fill color is a multi-step process at the moment.[^1]

 ```js
 const col = utils.createColor(0.9, 0.5, 0.9);